Jake Fraley Player Props: Reds vs. Dodgers

 Jake Fraley At The Plate

-- Fraley has reached base via a hit in 31 games this season (of 53 played), and had multiple hits in 11 of those games.

-- He has hit a long ball in six games this season (11.3%), leaving the park in 3.7% of his chances at the plate.
+- In 11.1% of his games this year, he has hit a home run, and 3.6% of his trips to the dish.

-- Fraley has had at least one RBI in 43.4% of his games this season (23 of 53), with more than one RBI eight times (15.1%).
-He has also accounted for three or more of his team's runs in four contests.
+- Fraley has driven in a run in 24 games this year (44.4%), including eight games with more than one RBI (14.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.